ExMacro/hass_ensto_ble/README.md

 1. Navigate to "Settings" -> "Devices & services" and click on the device
 2. Enable "Ensto Adaptive Temperature Control".
 Note!
 This is a simple switch to enable/disable adaptive temperature change on the device.

+### Change the floor sensor type
+1. Navigate to "Settings" -> "Devices & services" and click on the device
+2. Change the Floor sensor type from the drop down menu
+3. After a while, the thermostat will return a new temperature value based on the new floor sensor type